 Besides that, there’s Thinkific Academy, where paid users can find free courses for building and growing their online course businesses.

-Lastly, Thinkific has an Expert Marketplace, from where you can hire experts having specialization in different areas.
+Lastly, Thinkific has an expert marketplace from where you can hire experts having specializations in different areas.

-Thinkific pricing is pretty flexible.
+Thinkific’s pricing is pretty flexible and affordable.
 It’s one of the few course platforms offering a free plan for course creators.

 So that you know, Thinkific lets you have unlimited students and courses on all paid plans, making it suitable for starting a full-fledged online school.

 Thinkific has pricing plans for all business stages.
 So whether you are a beginner or an established business, you’ll find a plan that suits your needs.

 Thinkific vs the Competition

 Before concluding this Thinkific review, you need to know where the platform stands in regard to the competitors.